 On January 1, 2018, the Organization entered into a sublease agreement for additional space located at 3640 Martin Luther King, Jr. Avenue, S.E., Washington, DC.
 The lease includes most of the prime lease premises located at that address.
-The sublease requires a minimum amount of \$20,000 per month and the lease will expire on July 31, 2023.
-The lease also includes extension options through July 31, 2028.
+The sublease required a minimum amount of \$20,000 per month and the lease was set to expire on July 31, 2023.
+Effective March 2021, the Organization no longer occupied the space.
+The Organization is currently in negotiations with the landlord regarding a potential payment for the lease termination.

-Rent expense for the years ended September 30, 2020 and 2019 was \$267,289 and \$243,781, respectively, and is included in occupancy costs on the statements of functional expenses.
+Rent expense for the years ended September 30, 2021 and 2020 was \$61,158 and \$267,289, respectively, and is included in occupancy costs on the statements of functional expenses.